King County Metro fleet: Historic fleet

-These historic buses are owned by King County Metro, but are restored, maintained and operated by unpaid volunteers who are in the Metro Employee Historic Vehicle Association (MEHVA).
+These historic buses are owned by King County Metro, but are restored, maintained, and operated by unpaid volunteers who are in the Metro Employee Historic Vehicle Association (MEHVA).
+The organization was founded in 1981 and operates annual excursion trips with their fleet.
+Metro preserved its first retired buses that year at the recommendation of Seattle city councilmember George Benson.

 In addition, No. 4020, one of the MAN SG-T 310 articulated trolleybuses, was donated to and preserved at the Illinois Railway Museum (IRM) in 2008 through the efforts of MEHVA.
 It was part of the first fleet of articulated trolleybuses to operate in America.